Kaliaganj Assembly constituency

-Kaliaganj Assembly constituency is an assembly constituency in Uttar Dinajpur district in the Indian state of West Bengal.
+Kaliaganj (SC) Assembly constituency is an assembly constituency in Uttar Dinajpur district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 34 Kaliaganj Assembly constituency (SC) covers Kaliaganj municipality, Kaliaganj community development block and Barua and Birghai gram panchayats of Raiganj community development block.

 Kaliaganj Assembly constituency is part of No. 5 Raiganj (Lok Sabha constituency).
 It was earlier part of Balurghat (Lok Sabha constituency).